prosekit/prosekit/.changeset/beige-penguins-repair.md

 '@prosekit/web': patch
 ---

-Add data-state attribute to autocomplete popover.
+Add a `data-state` attribute to autocomplete popover.
+The attribute value is `open` if the popover is open and `closed` if the popover is closed.